Rey Mysterio: Teaming with Dominik Mysterio (2020–2022)

-On the April 20 episode of Raw, Mysterio defeated Murphy to qualify for the Money in the Bank ladder match.
-At Money in the Bank on May 10, Mysterio failed to win the match.
-On the following episode of Raw, Mysterio and Aleister Black fought Seth Rollins and Murphy to a disqualification when Rollins pulled Mysterio off of the ring apron and used the corner of the steel steps to pierce Mysterio's eye, taking him out of action.
-This resulted in speculation that Mysterio would "retire", following weeks of being mocked by Rollins.
-However, Mysterio and Dominik later began targeting Rollins, with Mysterio challenging Rollins to an Eye for an Eye match at The Horror Show at Extreme Rules; the match could be won by "removing" an opponent's eyeball.
-At the event on July 19, Mysterio lost the match in a gruesome manner, but doctors believed his eye was able to be saved.
-At Payback on August 30, Mysterio and his son Dominik Mysterio defeated Rollins and Murphy.
+In May 2020, Mysterio began feuding with Seth Rollins, who used the corner of steel steps to pierce Mysterio's eye and take him out of action.
+At The Horror Show at Extreme Rules on July 19, Mysterio lost to Rollins in an Eye for an Eye match.
+On August 30, Mysterio and his son, Dominik Mysterio, defeated Rollins and Murphy at Payback.
 As part of the 2020 Draft, Mysterio was drafted to the SmackDown brand.
-Mysterio and Rollins faced each other in a No Holds Barred Final Chapter match on the November 13 episode of SmackDown, which Mysterio won after assistance from Murphy, who turned on Rollins.
-At Survivor Series on November 22, Rey and Dominik would both compete in a dual brand battle royal, but both men were eliminated.
-On January 26, at Superstar Spectacle, Mysterio, Ricochet, Dilsher Shanky and Giant Zanjeer defeated Cesaro, Dolph Ziggler, King Corbin, and Shinsuke Nakamura.
-At Royal Rumble on January 31, 2021, Mysterio entered at #26, but would be eliminated by Omos.
+Mysterio and Rollins faced each other in a No Holds Barred Final Chapter match on the November 13 episode of SmackDown, which Mysterio won after assistance from Murphy, who turned on Rollins, ending their feud.
+At Royal Rumble on January 31, 2021, Mysterio entered at No. 26, but was eliminated by Omos.